sciences-re/website/_pages/ropa.md

         - Address: 2a rue Jean-François de la Pérouse, Massy (93000), France
         - Email: [remy@grunblatt.org](mailto:remy@grunblatt.org)

-### Gandi
+### Infomaniak

-Gandi is our email provider for emails sent to and from `@sciences.re` email addresses.
+Infomaniak is our registrar and email provider for emails sent to and from `@sciences.re` email addresses.
 As such, they have access to the email contents exchanged by the service and the users.

 - Actor Type: Processor, Recipient
-- Name: Gandi
+- Name: Infomaniak
-- Form: Société par Actions Simplifiée
+- Form: Société Anonyme
-- Address: 63-65 boulevard Masséna, Paris (75013), France
+- Address:  Infomaniak Network SA, Rue Eugène Marziano 25, 1227 Les Acacias (GE), Suisse
 - Additional Information:
-    - Numéro RCS: 423093459
+    - Numéro IDE : CHE-103.167.648

 ### Hetzner Online GmbH